isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-02-03-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-SC-on-Singapore-Convention-of-Mediation-Bill.md

 {:start="8"}
 8. Let me bring Members briefly through the steps which gave rise to the Convention.
 In February 2018, the UN Commission on International Trade Law or “UNCITRAL” Working Group on Dispute Settlement finalised the text of the Convention and the corresponding Model Law.

-  a.
+<p style="margin-left:10%; margin-right:10%;">a.
 Singapore contributed significantly to the development of the Convention at UNCITRAL.
-The Working Group was chaired by  a Singaporean, and the Singapore delegation participated actively in the negotiations.
+The Working Group was chaired by  a Singaporean, and the Singapore delegation participated actively in the negotiations.</p>

-  b.
-Local industry experts were involved in shaping Singapore’s position on the Convention, and also played an active role in contributing to the final outcome.
+<p style="margin-left:10%; margin-right:10%;">b.
+Local industry experts were involved in shaping Singapore’s position on the Convention, and also played an active role in contributing to the final outcome.</p>

-  c.
+<p style="margin-left:10%; margin-right:10%;">c.
 It took only three years - between 2015 and 2018 - to conclude an instrument dealing with enforcement of international settlement agreements resulting from mediation, when several past attempts failed.
 This exhibited the Working Group’s dedication to constructive and open dialogue in the face of numerous delegations coming from different background and having differing perspectives.
-This is really the same spirit of mediation that the Convention itself seeks to encourage.
+This is really the same spirit of mediation that the Convention itself seeks to encourage.</p>

 {:start="9"}
 9. On 20 December 2018, the UN General Assembly, in a momentous decision:

-  a.
-Adopted the Convention;
+<p style="margin-left:10%; margin-right:10%;">a.
+Adopted the Convention;</p>

-  b.
-It also authorised the signing of the Convention to be held in Singapore; and
+<p style="margin-left:10%; margin-right:10%;">b.
+It also authorised the signing of the Convention to be held in Singapore; and</p>

-  c.
-Authorised the Convention to be known henceforth as the “Singapore Convention on Mediation”.
+<p style="margin-left:10%; margin-right:10%;">c.
+Authorised the Convention to be known henceforth as the “Singapore Convention on Mediation”.</p>

-  d.
-This is the first treaty named after Singapore among those concluded under the auspices of the United Nations, and bears testament to our extensive contributions to the development of international commercial mediation globally.
+<p style="margin-left:10%; margin-right:10%;">d.
+This is the first treaty named after Singapore among those concluded under the auspices of the United Nations, and bears testament to our extensive contributions to the development of international commercial mediation globally.</p>

 {:start="10"}
 10. On 7 August 2019, the Singapore Convention Signing Ceremony and Conference was held in Singapore.

-  a.
-Singapore hosted more than 1,500 delegates from 70 countries at the event.
+<p style="margin-left:10%; margin-right:10%;">a.
+Singapore hosted more than 1,500 delegates from 70 countries at the event.</p>

-  b.
-46 countries signed the Convention on the day it opened for signature, while another 24 countries attended the signing ceremony to show their support for the Convention.
+<p style="margin-left:10%; margin-right:10%;">b.
+46 countries signed the Convention on the day it opened for signature, while another 24 countries attended the signing ceremony to show their support for the Convention.</p>

-  c.
-The signatories included the world’s two largest economies (the US and China), three of Asia’s four largest economies (China, India and South Korea), and five of ten ASEAN countries (Brunei, Laos, Malaysia, Philippines and Singapore).
+<p style="margin-left:10%; margin-right:10%;">c.
+The signatories included the world’s two largest economies (the US and China), three of Asia’s four largest economies (China, India and South Korea), and five of ten ASEAN countries (Brunei, Laos, Malaysia, Philippines and Singapore).</p>

-  d.
-The overwhelming response and turnout at the event was a powerful statement in support of multilateralism and a rules-based international order.
+<p style="margin-left:10%; margin-right:10%;">d.
+The overwhelming response and turnout at the event was a powerful statement in support of multilateralism and a rules-based international order.</p>

 {:start="11"}
 11. Subsequently, six other countries signed onto the Convention at the UN headquarters in New York, bringing the total number of signatories to the Convention today to 52.